NuGet/docs.microsoft.com-nuget/docs/Release-Notes/NuGet-4.3.md

 3) For your solution, you could use "Clear" in NuGet.config and then define the sources necessary for that solution.

-### NuGet restore may fail when you have multiple projects referencing another project in a solution

-#### Issue:
-NuGet restore may not work if, in a solution, you have project references to the same project with different casing or with different relative paths.
-[NuGet#4574](https://github.com/NuGet/Home/issues/4574)

-#### Workaround:
-Fix the casings or relative paths to be the same for all project references.

 ## Issues fixed in NuGet 4.3 RTM timeframe

 **Bug:**